 Similarly, the removal of sand (for construction) or depositing sand (to replace erosion) alters their nesting sites.
 Sand brought in from other locations can affect their development, as they may vary in temperature and moisture content.
 In open waters, their populations are threatened by the use of mechanized trawlers and fishing nets, which can easily ensnare these creatures.

 Most of us fall ill when we’re exposed to bacterial endotoxins, even more so when these toxins enter our bloodstream directly (e.g., when we receive injections).
 It is actually the blood of these horseshoe crab species that is used to check the safety of vaccines, injectable drugs, and medical equipment.

-How is it done?
 Well… horseshoe crabs have an open circulatory system and have survived centuries with its innate immunity backed by amoebocytes (or blood cells).
 Amoebocytes release a clotting agent called Limulus Amoebocyte Lysate (or LAL) when bacteria or foreign substances enter the bloodstream of the crab.
 This agent induces blood clotting when bacteria enters the bloodstream and prevents it from spreading further.
 When scientists made this discovery, they developed the “Limulus Amebocyte Lysate” test or “LAL” test.

 After reading about these species, I’m sure you would agree that horseshoe crabs are quite amazing, and deserve our respect and protection!

-- The Nature Conservancy
+- Horseshoe Crab - The Nature Conservancy.
+The Nature Conservancy

-- The National Wildlife Federation
+- Horseshoe Crab | National Wildlife Federation.
+The National Wildlife Federation

-- International Union for Conservation of Nature (IUCN)
+- International Horseshoe Crab Day: a celebration of the ... - IUCN.
+The International Union for Conservation of Nature

-- Florida Fish and Wildlife Conservation Commission
+- Facts About Horseshoe Crabs and FAQ - FWC.
+The Florida Fish and Wildlife Conservation Commission

-- Down to Earth Magazine
+- Crab trouble - Down To Earth.
+Down to Earth